aiven/devportal/docs/platform/howto/vpc-peering-upcloud.rst

 About establishing Aiven-Upcloud peering
 ----------------------------------------

 To set up a peering connection between Aiven and UpCloud, you need a VPC created for your Aiven project in `Aiven Console <https://console.aiven.io/>`_.
 On the UpCloud side, you can set up the peering connection via API.
-Since the API takes UUIDs of both networks as attrbutes, you need to identify the network UUIDs before calling the API.
+Since the API takes UUIDs of both networks as attributes, you need to identify the network UUIDs before calling the API.

 Limitations
 -----------